13 January - 16 February 2021

 The following requirements must be fulfilled in order for you to be eligible to apply for the grant.
 We carry out checks and reject applications that do not fulfil the requirements.

 The applicant for an international postdoc grant must be an individual researcher.
-To apply, you must have been awarded a doctoral degree from a Swedish HEI or the European University Institute (EUI), awarded no more than 2 years before the deadline for this call.
+To apply, you must have been awarded a doctoral degree from a Swedish HEI or the European University Institute (EUI) External link, opens in new window., awarded no more than 2 years before the deadline for this call.
 If you have not yet been awarded your doctoral degree, you can still apply, provided you will have completed a doctoral degree before the start of the grant period, that is no later than 30 June 2021.

 If you are awarded a grant, you must be employed by the administrating organisation at the start of and throughout the grant period and any additional availability period.
 The Swedish Research Council does not usually allow exceptions from the employment requirement due to circumstances that mean the administrating organisation cannot employ you for posting abroad, for example if you are already living in the host country at the time of employment.
 Exceptions from the employment requirement may, however, be allowed if local regulations in the host country require employment with an employer in the country in question.
 Before you send your application to the Swedish Research Council, you must check with the administrating organisation whether it is possible for you to be employed and posted abroad.